 3 Tips For Getting Back Into Fitness After The Holidays

 The Christmas holidays are a time of indulgence for many of us, with parties to attend and plenty of tasty food and drink on offer almost everywhere we look.
-Whilst this is great, it does make it difficult for many of us to stay on track with our diet and exercise routines.
+While this is great, it does make it difficult for many of us to stay on track with our diet and exercise routines.
+So how do we get back into fitness after the holidays?

 One missed gym session can quickly turn into two or three, and before you know it, you’ve gone weeks without hitting the gym, meaning your fitness is probably not what it was just a short while ago.
 Getting back into fitness after the holidays seems like a target which a lot of people have in mind and can feel like a massive challenge, but doing so will make you feel so much better as you navigate the January blues.